 Across the York Central and York Outer constituencies there are:

 - Over 5,000 businesses with less than 5 employees.

 - Nearly 1,000 with 5-9 employees.

 Nearly 7,000 of the city’s businesses employ fewer than 100 people, compared with about 100 companies in the city that are above that size.

 Lupton Fawcett provide small business legal advice in York from our premises at Stamford House on Piccadilly, with access via George Street.

 Ask us about small business legal advice

 We provide a personalised service, with sector specialists and extensive resources to ensure we are giving you the best solutions to your problems.

-Our expert Small Business Solicitors act regularly for clients across the United Kingdom including Bradford, Birmingham, Hull, Leeds, Liverpool, London, Manchester, Sheffield, York and Nottingham.
+Our expert Business Solicitors act regularly for clients across the United Kingdom including Bradford, Birmingham, Hull, Leeds, Liverpool, London, Manchester, Sheffield, York and Nottingham.

 As recognised Corporate Law Solicitors we can support your needs wherever you live in England, or Wales.